Linear effects, exceptions, and resource safety: a Curry-Howard correspondence for destructors: The resource call-by-push-value

-The grammar of terms of \AffLang extends that for \LinLang, with the following terms: \begin{itemize} \item ``$\DropB$'', a value that drops its argument. \item ``$\Move(x, y) \In t$'', an expression that explicitly exchanges variables. \item ``$\RaiseB$'', a value that inhabits any type with a given exception. \item ``$\Try x \Leftarrow t \In u \Unless e \Rightarrow u'$'', an expression that catches exceptions occuring in $t$ based on \cite{Benton2001}. \end{itemize} In the remainder, we leave polarity annotations implicit because they can always be inferred from the type.
+The grammar of terms of \AffLang extends that for \OLinLang, with the following terms: \begin{itemize} \item ``$\New$'', now of type $\Lmap R 1$, which raises an exception in case of allocation error. \item ``$\DropB_A$'', a function of type $\Lmap A 1$ that releases the resources contained in its argument. \item ``$\Move(x) \In t$'', an expression that places $x$ on top of the stack in $t$. \item ``$\RaiseB$'', a value that inhabits any type with a given exception. \item ``$\Try x \Leftarrow t \In u \Unless e \Rightarrow u'$'', an expression that catches exceptions occuring in $t$ based on \cite{Benton2001}. \end{itemize} We call \OAffLang the fragment of \AffLang without $\Move$.
+Also, from now on we leave polarity annotations implicit because they can always be inferred from the type.